joshhubers/Decoratoromatic/README.md

 It also only copies the constructor and properties for now.

 ## When I'm bored
-- Copy methods
+- Copy methods.
-- Handle multiple classes in one file
+- Handle multiple classes in one file.
 - Using native ```CodeAnalysis``` objects to create a new SyntaxTree of the new decorator, rather than writing raw strings.
+- Handle properties only having a get or a set.